Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar II: Second-order expansion, renormalized mass, and consequences

-\item In the borderline case where $\mathfrak R_g$ vanishes at some points, the second-order theory alone does not decide whether bubbling at the threshold occurs: the existence/obstruction mechanism at points with $\mathfrak R_g=0$ is governed by the next nonvanishing coefficient (e.g.\ the third-order coefficient $\Theta_g$ when $n\ge6$), see \S\ref{subsec:sampling-observability} and Theorem~\ref{thm:closure-escobar}. \end{enumerate} \end{theorem}
+\item In the borderline case where $\mathfrak R_g^{\mathrm{red}}$ vanishes at some points, the second-order reduced theory alone does not decide whether bubbling at the threshold occurs.
+The \emph{bare} one-bubble test-function expansion (Lemma~\ref{lem:esc-scale-law-stratified}) can provide further obstructions: if $\Theta_g(p)<0$ at a doubly degenerate point ($H_g(p)=\mathfrak R_g^{\mathrm{bare}}(p)=0$, $n\ge6$), then $C^*_{\mathrm{Esc}}<S_\ast$.
+A full \emph{reduced} third-order selection law (analogous to part (b)) is not established here; see Theorem~\ref{thm:closure-escobar}(iv) and the discussion immediately following it. \end{enumerate} \end{theorem}

 \begin{proof} The expansion \eqref{eq:zmc-second-expansion} is Theorem~\ref{thm:onebubble-quant} with $H_g\equiv0$.